-Fun Fact: Despite being extremely poisonous, as a favorite for royal brides, (Queen Victoria, Princess Astrid of Sweden, Grace Kelly, and the Duchess of Cambridge), these bell-shaped buds are a “must have for any elegant bride”, according to Columbus Flowers, a local florist in Columbus, Ohio.
+Fun Fact: Despite being extremely poisonous, as a favorite for royal brides, (Queen Victoria, Princess Astrid of Sweden, Grace Kelly, and the Duchess of Cambridge), these bell-shaped buds are a “must have for any elegant bride”, according to Carriage House of Flowers, a local florist in Columbus, Ohio.

 Even Hieroglyphics from Ancient Egypt show this mystical flower alongside priests and pharaohs.